sseefried/docker-epidemic-build-env/README.md

 didn't want to have to build from the beginning each time I made a small change.
 Docker's caching of sub-images meant that I could start building again from the point where a scriptlet changed and know with 100% certainty that the filesystem was in *exactly* the same state it was the last time I tried to build from that point.
-As a consequence the structure of "adding before running" also makes this `Dockerfile` more maintainable.
+As a consequence the structure of "adding just before running" also makes this `Dockerfile` more maintainable.